quipuapp/xplosion/README.md

 And that's it!
 Have fun!

-For Multiple worksheets you just have to duplicate worksheet module.
+For Multiple worksheets you just have to duplicate worksheet block.